 Before the Mammogram

-- Schedule your exam one week after your period because your breasts are less likely to be tender.
+- Schedule the screening one week after your period because your breasts are less likely to be tender.

-- Consider taking over-the-counter pain medicine if you have a low tolerance for pain.
+- If you have a low tolerance for pain, take an over-the-counter pain reliever.

 During the Mammogram

 First, the technician explains the process to you.
 Next, you untie the gown and stand in front of the machine.
 Then, one breast is placed on the platform, and your body is positioned to maximize the amount of breast tissue seen on the image.
 After that, the technician lowers the top plate to compress your breast tissue.
 Flattening the breast tissue makes it easier for the radiologist to detect any abnormalities.